Things to Do at Roman Temple Of Augustus

 Suggested Duration

-Allow 45 minutes to 1.5 hours for a thorough visit, including time to read the inscriptions and explore the surrounding archaeological area
+45 minutes to 1 hour should give you time to read the inscriptions and appreciate the architecture

 Getting There